Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 - Stop swiping your airline credit card everywhere!
 That card may be worth keeping for other perks, but you're much better off earning points – often far more points – by spending on other credit cards

-- Find the right cards to maximize your spend instead.
-For example, no credit card is better for groceries and dining out than the American Express Gold® Card, which earns an unlimited 4x points at restaurants and 4x at U.S. supermarkets (on up to $25,000 of spending per calendar year).
+- Find the right cards to maximize your spending instead.
+For example, no credit card is better for groceries and dining out than the American Express Gold® Card, which earns an unlimited 4x points at restaurants and 4x at U.S. supermarkets (on up to $25,000 of spending per calendar year, then 1x).

 - Beware of the Chase 5/24 rule!
 Every bank has their own rules for when they will and won't approve you for new cards, but few are more restrictive than Chase.
 Once you've opened five or more credit cards (from any bank, not just Chase) in the last 24 months, you won't get approved for most Chase products.
 While opening five-plus credit cards in two years may seem like a stretch today, it still makes sense to start with Chase cards before it's too late.